 - Remove all bedding and leave your mattress to air for at least 30 minutes (the best way to do this is open all the windows so the fresh air can reach the mattress and reduce any allergens and germs).
-Put all bedding and any clothes left in your washing basket in the washing machine and start a wash cycle.
+Put all bedding and any clothes left in your washing basket into the washing machine and start a wash cycle.

 - It’s time to be decisive and have a good clear out of all your clothes and shoes as you go through and clean each drawer and wardrobe compartment.
 A good rule of thumb is if you haven’t worn it in a year, chuck it out.